457 Plan Contribution Limits for 2025

 Benefits of a 457 retirement plan

 Some 401(k) plans in the private sector automatically enroll workers.
 But 457 plans generally do not permit auto-enrollment because of state or local laws.
-So the first step in benefiting from this retirement vehicle is to sign up.
+So, the first step in benefiting from this retirement vehicle is to sign up.

 Best investments for a 457 plan

-More 457 plans are adding target-date mutual funds that take a lot of the investment decision-making out of workers' hands.
+More 457 plans are adding target-date mutual funds that take much of the investment decision-making out of workers' hands.
 With target-date funds, a worker chooses the fund whose name includes the year closest to his or her expected retirement date.
 In 2025, a worker planning to retire in about 20 years would select a target-date fund with a year close to 2045 in its name.
 (Target-date funds typically are named in five-year increments: 2035, 2040, 2045 and so on.)
 These funds invest aggressively when workers are young and gradually become more conservative as retirement approaches.

 For example, a target-date fund meant for workers in their twenties holds mostly stocks.
 But investments in a target-date fund for someone nearing retirement age may be split evenly between stocks and bonds.

 Besides target-date funds, 457 plans generally offer a lineup of index funds, actively managed stock mutual funds and fixed-income funds.
-They also offer managed accounts, which are professionally managed to match your financial goals and risk tolerance.
+They also offer managed-accounts, which are professionally managed to match your financial goals and risk tolerance.

 Related Content